-The minimum age to qualify for the 2023 Winter Fuel Allowance will change next year.
+The minimum age to qualify for the 2024-5 Winter Fuel Payment will change next year.

 The date and eligibility rules will change so you’ll need to check at a later date to find out if you’ll qualify in winter 2024-5.